 A turbocharger is not connected to the engine and can get up to 15,000 RPMs.
 Turbochargers share an oil system with the car’s engine, so keeping the oil changed is important.
 A turbocharger is driven by exhaust gas, which creates a different output, depending on how fast they are being driven.
 One of the disadvantages of this type of system is that it does not deliver a boost at lower speeds.
 A turbocharger does not add much extra when cruising or sitting at an idle, but when you kick it into passing gear, the turbocharger kicks in with extra power.

 Another disadvantage of his system is that there is a lag time before the system kicks in.
 This slow response is one reason why racecars use superchargers more than turbochargers.

 As you can see, the type of system that you need depends on the type of driving that you do.
 If you are concerned about fuel economy and only need the power occasionally, a turbocharger might be the best choice.
 If you want to avoid the lag that occurs when the turbocharger kicks in, then a supercharger might be best, if you do not mind the extra cost in gasoline.
 One thing to keep in mind is that more power will also increase wear on parts like the transmission, axles, and other parts of the drive train.

 Interference engines developed out of a need to design smaller engines, yet they get the same amount of power.
 They have better air intake and high compression in the cylinder.
 They often have larger valves and smaller combustion chambers.
 It the timing belt breaks on an interference engine, the pistons and valves can collide and become bent or broken.
-The way to avoid this is to have your timing belt replaced at the recommended mileage for your vehicle.
+The way to avoid this is to have your timing belt or timing chain replaced at the recommended mileage for your vehicle.